araobp/tega/doc/guideline.md

 ```

 Or, you use tega db as sort of "global etc file", you may have many-tier tree structure.
-In this case, super command needs to restar its processes and fetch(GET) all the config data on tega db.
+In this case, super command needs to restar its processes and fetch(GET) all the config data on tega db, evertime the data on tega db is modified.
 ```
 config-<router>.<service_module>.a.b.c.d...